 Judge Pechman instructs every jury twice: prior to opening statements and at the conclusion of the evidence.
-Prior to the pretrial conference which is held for each matter (civil and criminal) going to trial, Judge Pechman distributes to all counsel copies of her "generic" set of preliminary jury instructions; these are the standard instructions which she gives to every jury at the outset of a trial.
+Prior to the pretrial conference which is held for each matter (civil) going to trial, Judge Pechman distributes to all counsel copies of her "generic" set of preliminary jury instructions; these are the standard instructions which she gives to every jury at the outset of a trial.

 Counsel are provided this preliminary set of jury instructions for two reasons.
 First, so that objections to any of Judge Pechman's standard opening instructions may be raised at the pretrial conference.
 Second, so that counsel do not have to "reinvent the wheel" when submitting instructions on behalf of their client -- any instructions included in the generic set need not be submitted by any party.